 During this core rotation the student will learn to apply basic medical knowledge to the evaluation of problems encountered in an ambulatory clinic.
-The formulation of an understanding of the various medical disorders in specific patients is accomplished during the accurate collection of data, the identification of problems, and the development of a plan for each problem.
+The formulation of an understanding of the various preventive, acute and chronic medical disorders in adults and the elderly is accomplished during the accurate collection of data, the identification of problems, and the development of a plan for each problem.
 The student likewise learns to view the patient in a broader context because of the emphasis given to the emotional and social needs of the individual.